2025 Annunciation Catholic Church shooting: Shooting

 Many parents and neighbors of the church and school ran towards the gunfire once they realized what it was.
 A neighbor recounted that, after the first three shots, he realized it was gunfire and ran to the church, where he saw three cartridges on the ground.
 Another neighbor came across three children fleeing the building and comforted one with a head wound.
 One mother had just returned home after dropping off her preschool-aged son when the gunfire erupted; she ran back to the church and alerted the teachers.
 While on her way there, she saw emergency responders and neighbors helping bloodied children out of the church.

-The gunfire lasted roughly two minutes, ending when the shooter died by suicide in the rear parking lot.
+The gunfire lasted roughly two minutes, ending when the shooter died by a self inflicted gunshot to the head in the rear parking lot.
 Approximately 116 rifle bullet casings, one unfired pistol cartridge, and three shotgun shell casings were recovered from the scene.
 The handgun appeared to have malfunctioned.

 The initial 9-1-1 calls came in around 8:27 a.m.
 Minneapolis Police Department (MPD) officers entered the building within minutes to render aid and rescue students.
 Paramedics transported victims who were injured to area hospitals, including Hennepin County Medical Center (HCMC).
 The city directed families to the school building to reunite with students, and a family assistance center for support services was set up.
 Some students were reunited with their parents in the school's gym.